Code-Institute-Submissions/ian-IBCIRL-CI-PP2-SunhillAdventures_NovResub/README.md

 <h1 align="center">Sunhill Adventures Website</h1>

-Welcome to my repository for PP2,
+Welcome to my repository for PP2.

+This project is deployed at: https://ian-ibcirl.github.io/CI-PP2-SunhillAdventures/

-The last update to this file was: **August 24th, 2022**
+The last update to this file was: **August 25th, 2022**

 ## Gitpod Reminders